Email SupportWindows Support / Mac Support Support-Hotline: +1 (702) 997-7672

 Creating Buttons

-With your Products and Cashiers ready, you will now need to create buttons to be able to ring them up on the terminal.
-This guide will guide you through the basic steps to create buttons on your Korona Terminals.
+With your Products and Cashiers ready, you can create buttons to ring them up on the terminal.
+This page will walk you through the basic steps to create buttons on your KORONA POS terminals.

 Point of sale buttons can be created and modified in the KORONA.pos Cloud back office.
-The highlighted section in the picture represents the area where you can change buttons.
+The highlighted section in this picture represents where you can change buttons.
 You can also assign custom button layouts.

 To change the layout of your POS buttons, navigate to Settings > Button Configuration.

-Here you have the ability to create and edit multiple profiles for different POS stations.
+Here, you can create and edit multiple profiles for different POS stations.
 You have the option to create a whole new configuration by using the +New button.
 You can also edit an existing configuration by double-clicking a list entry.

 The first section of the button configuration is for assigning a name.
 You can also decide whether or not the layout configuration will use Quick Keys.
-The default layout configuration will be set up with quick keys.
+The default layout configuration will be set up with Quick Keys.
 If you disable the quick key mode, the POS preview screen will change instantly.
-This allows you to get a better understanding of how the change might impact your cashiers.
+This allows you to understand better how the change might impact your cashiers.

 The POS preview can also be used to navigate to desired button layouts.
-To do this, click on the buttons just like you would at the POS.
-The middle section is used for quick keys (if enabled.)
+To do this, click the buttons like you would at the POS.
+The middle section is used for Quick Keys (if enabled.)
 The right section is mostly used for POS functions.
-In order to allow space for many function buttons, the right section has three tabs (1,2,3) which contain a button layout of 1×12 buttons each.
+To allow space for many function buttons, the right section has three tabs (1,2,3) containing a button layout of 1×12 buttons each.

-Above each section, you will find a drop-down menu which allows you to select a different button layout for the section below.
-There is also an orange edit button that allows you to quickly edit the displayed button layout.
+Above each section, you will find a drop-down menu that allows you to select a different button layout for the section below.
+There is also an orange edit button that allows you to edit the displayed button layout quickly.

 Name the button layout appropriately and select a layout size.

-A “3×12” is generally recommended for quick key layouts which appear in the center of the screen.
+A “3×12” is generally recommended for quick key layouts in the screen’s center.
 The “1×12” size option should be used for function layouts.
 These will appear on the right side of the POS screen.

 A special size option is “4×9”.
-This is also on the center screen and is meant to be used for wide-screen POS terminals.
-If you use widescreen button layouts, make sure that you have widescreen mode enabled in your POS profile.
+This is also on the center screen for wide-screen POS terminals.
+If you use widescreen button layouts, ensure you enable widescreen mode in your POS profile.
 (Settings > POS Profiles > Wide Screen Mode)

 Next, add a button by clicking Add Function.
 This opens a dialogue box where you can select a specific function type.
 For our example, select the function type Button Layout.
 This will give you another drop-down for selecting a button layout.